giantswarm/mayu/docs/inside.md

 mayu configuration gets changed) the node will again try to boot over ethernet first.
 It sends three DHCP request, which get ignored by the PXE server.
 The PXE server ingores these as long as the node is marked as `installed`.
-The node then continues booting the previously installed CoreOS from `/dev/sda`.
+The node then continues booting the previously installed Container Linux from `/dev/sda`.